 While the rates at Ally are still among the highest (admittedly the savings rates are low pretty much everywhere), the reason we’ve stayed with them is for their convenience and good customer service.
 I’ve had to contact Ally several times about issues with my account.
 Every time we’ve chatted with their online customer service they’ve been extremely helpful, and have been able to resolve my issue in no time flat.

-I also love the convenience of the account, specifically the fact that they make it easy to do online deposits with your scanner at home.
+I also love the convenience of the account, specifically the fact that they make it easy to do online deposits with your scanner at home, or via their smartphone app.
 Because of the online deposits I haven’t been to the bank to make a deposit in months.

 - Check out my full Ally Bank Review.

-We signed up for a ING Direct savings account years ago for a couple of reasons.
+We signed up for a Capital One 360 savings account years ago (when it was still known as ING Direct) for a couple of reasons.
 They had the best savings rate at the time, and because they had a cool goal based savings account feature where you could set up separate accounts based on different savings goals.
 When we signed up we set up one automatic savings account to save for regular budgeted vacations, as well as setting one up to automatically debit money every month for our “next car” savings fund.
-At times we’ve also setup our emergency fund with ING, although it’s currently over at Ally because they have a higher rate.
+At times we’ve also setup our emergency fund with Capital One 360, although it’s currently over at Ally because they have a higher rate.

-In addition to the goal based savings accounts ING Direct also now has online deposits via scanner or via smartphone app, so getting your money into the account is super easy and convenient.
+In addition to the goal based savings accounts Capital One 360 also now has online deposits via scanner or via smartphone app, so getting your money into the account is super easy and convenient.
 I still highly recommend them.

-- Check out my full ING Direct Savings Review.
+- Check out my full Capital One 360 review here.

 Vanguard Investing Account